senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ![image-20251213025954546](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213025954546.png)

-I trace the logic out of the function and land within what appears to be the `main` function?
+I trace the logic out of the function and land within what appears to be the `main` function.

 ![image-20251213031207130](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213031207130.png)

-Restarting program execution and going back into that first function I notice that after the second `call` instruction the string is output to console.
-I proceed to step into that `call` instruction.
+Restarting program execution and going back into that first function I notice that after the second `call` instruction, the string is output to console.
+I proceed to step into that second `call` instruction.

 ![image-20251213030159338](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213030159338.png)

 Tracing the input logic by stepping through yields little to no results.
-For some reason, being difficult to find the comparison logic ***EVEN THOUGH*** the `main` function logic seems simple.
+For some reason being difficult to find the comparison logic ***EVEN THOUGH*** the `main` function logic seems simple.
-I believe this has to do with the hidden trickery that might be going on behind the scenes.
+I believe this has to do with hidden trickery that might be going on behind the scenes.